FEBRUARY 10, 2023

 These days, fintech, regtech, and the reconceptualization of financial regulation hold much promise, and it’s up to banks and other financial institutions to produce a proactive strategy and thus preserve a competitive edge.

 Regulators are also leveraging technology to augment their supervisory functions, and this business line is quickly proliferating, evolving into a separate segment called suptech (supervisory technology).
-The digitalization of regulatory processes results in better efficiency of government authorities and encourages more tight alignment with regtech startups to lessen the compliance burden for banks at the end of the day.
+Also regtech vendors are evolving.
+The digitalization of regulatory processes results in better efficiency of government authorities.
+It encourages more tight alignment with regtech startups to lessen the compliance burden for banks at the end of the day.

-In the long run, following the examples of BaaS or PPaaS, we expect to see the proliferation of regulation-as-a-platform model that will make it easier for companies to perceive and comply with new regulations.
-Meanwhile, this line of business will initiate the rising of various groundbreaking solutions, like intelligent regtech advisors that are so necessary for the private sector and regulatory bodies.
+In the long run, following the examples of BaaS or PPaaS, we expect to see the proliferation of regulation-as-a-platform models that will make it easier for companies to perceive and comply with new regulations.
+Meanwhile, this line of business will initiate the raising of various groundbreaking solutions, like intelligent regtech advisors, that are so necessary for the private sector and regulatory bodies.